aturon/ChemistrySet/notes/firehose.markdown

 Do channels need to be built in?
 With conjunction, disjunction and kCAS may have enough to build up channel actions as derived reagents.
 One obstacle would be the blocking logic.
 Another would be the "fastpath" version.
 And what about catalysts?
+Finally, the interaction with guards is wrong: the library needs to explore all possible message combinations, looking for any possibility of successful matching.

 ## 5/16/2011